oui-team/bcm-data-engineer-interview/README.SENIOR.md

 # What is expected

 We split the exercise in three steps:
- * [Mandatory] We expect you the provide the API in a context where there is no code share.
+ * [Mandatory] We expect you to provide the API in a context where there is no code share.
 The associated dataset is the one provided in the [routes-without-codeshare.csv](dataset/routes-without-codeshare.csv) file
  * [Bonus #1] If you still have time, we'd like to see a working solution for the case where we have code shares in place.
 In this scenario, the dataset to use is the one ine the [routes.csv](dataset/routes.csv) file.
  * [Bonus #2] For this one we do not expect any code to be written.
 This is described below.

 # Bonus // No code required

-The following points are not required, but provide an extra bonus ;) We do not expect you to write the code for it, but rather explain how you would tackle it.
+The following points are not required, but provide an extra bonus ;) We do not expect you to write the code for them, but rather explain how you would tackle them.

  * We would like to be able to cache and reuse results.
-Be aware that the response can be quite big / huge.
  * We would like the endpoint to be secured.
  * Once security and identification in place, we need to be able to rate limit this API.